nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 list
 ____________________________________________________
 Here is the list of the ingredients currently in inventory:
+	1. Carrot | Total Amount: 3.0 kg
+		Amount Left: 2.0 kg | Expiry Date: 11/11/2021
-	1. Carrot | Amount Left: 200.0 sticks | Expiry Date: 01/03/2022
+		Amount Left: 1.0 kg | Expiry Date: 30/12/2021

-	2. Potato | Amount Left: 500.0 g | Expiry Date: 25/12/2021
+	2. Potato | Total Amount: 5.0 kg
+		Amount Left: 5.0 kg | Expiry Date: 25/12/2021
 ____________________________________________________
 ```

 ### 2.4.
-Update Ingredients
+Update Ingredients [to be updated]

-Update the amount, unit and expiry of an ingredient in the ingredient list
+Update the amount, unit and expiry of an ingredient in the ingredient list.

 Command:
-\
 `update n/[INGREDIENT_NAME] a/[AMOUNT] u/[UNITS] e/[EXPIRY]`

 The parameters used in the command are:
-* `INGREDIENT_NAME`: name of the ingredient
+* `INGREDIENT_NAME`: name of the ingredient.
-* `AMOUNT`: updated amount of the ingredient
+* `AMOUNT`: updated amount of the ingredient in kilograms.
-* `UNITS`: updated unit of the ingredient
-* `EXPIRY`: updated expiration date of the ingredient, in format of `dd/mm/yyyy`
+* `EXPIRY`: updated expiration date of the ingredient, in format of `dd/mm/yyyy`.

 Examples:
-* `update n/carrot a/100 u/sticks e/05/04/2022`
+* `update n/carrot a/100 e/05/04/2022`
-* `update n/potato a/0.6 u/kg e/30/12/2021`
+* `update n/potato a/0.6 e/30/12/2021`

 ```
 update n/carrot a/100 u/sticks e/05/04/2022